-While privacy has been a hotly debated topic the last few years, one area where real crackdowns have occurred is with the privacy rights for minors.
+While privacy has been a hotly debated topic in the last few years, one area where real crackdowns have occurred is with the privacy rights for minors.
 With Yelp paying a $450,000 settlement for violating child privacy laws, website operators need to be aware of new legislation in this area.
-In California, for example, the Privacy Rights for California Minors in the Digital World Law went into effect on January 1, 2015.
+In California, for example, the Privacy Rights for California Minors in the Digital World legislation went into effect on January 1, 2015.

 The dominant law in the area of online privacy for minors is the Children’s Online Privacy Protection Act of 1998.
 Better known as COPPA, the law details the obligations of online operators [you] when providing digital platforms “directed at children” or for which there is actual knowledge of children using the platform.
 The key, and rather odd part of the law, is it defines a minor child as a person under 13.

 Do children suddenly become wise to the ways of the world and the web at 14?
 Hardly.
 Given this, California has stepped in with the new law that effectively raises this age to 18, but only to the extent the law prohibits the marketing of certain types of products to minors.